nicebots-xyz/botkit/src/extensions/listings/readme.md

 The Listings extension performs the following tasks:

-- It updates the server count of your bot on the listing websites every 30 minutes.
+- It updates listing metrics every 30 minutes.
+- For Top.gg, it submits both server count and user install count using Discord application info.
 - It handles any exceptions that might occur during the update process and logs them.

 ## Usage